 - Dr. Leslie King, School of Environment and Sustainability

 - Dr. Rick Kool, School of Environment and Sustainability

 - Dr. Hilary Leighton, School of Environment and Sustainability

-- Dr. Deb Linehan, External Member
+- Dr. Deb Linehan, School of Business

 - Dr. Kathleen Manion, School of Humanitarian Studies